-Just an hour-ride away from Toril Proper, you can reach this bargangay called Sibulan.
-This bargangay harbors a secret – it has a breathtaking waterfall and it is called “Tumari Falls”.
-As to where that name came from, I didn’t bother to ask anybody in there.
-The moment I arrived at this spot, I just paused for several minutes, staring at it in its perfect grandeur.
+Just an hour-ride away from Toril Proper, you can reach this barangay called Sibulan.
+This barangay harbors a secret – it has a breathtaking waterfall and it is called “Tumari Falls”.
+As to where that name came from, I didn’t bother to ask anybody from there.
+The moment I arrived at this spot, I just paused and watched it for several minutes in its perfect grandeur before doing anything else.

 CONTENT AT A GLANCE